FireBlinkLTD/keycloak-security-gateway/README.md

 # [optional] override path before making a proxy call to upstream server
 override: /b/$1

+# [optional] skip JWT verification and allow public access to the resource
+public: false

 # [optional] roles to verify the JWT with
 roles: